-The Spire Educational Trust strives to promote the welfare of our pupils by:
+The Spire Trust and our school strives to promote the welfare of our pupils by:

 - 1. Creating and maintaining a safe learning environment - 2.
 Identifying child welfare concerns and taking appropriate action - 3.
-Using the curriculum to enable our children to develop keep safe strategies - 4.
-Operating safe recruitment and selection procedures to prevent unsuitable people working with our children.
+Using the curriculum to enable our children to develop keep safe strategies

+4. Operating safe recruitment and selection procedures to prevent unsuitable people working with our children.